Fardeen2903/Xbot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 2-Clause License - see the [LICENSE](LICENSE) file for details.

 ---

-Feel free to customize it based on your exact needs.